-Toasted Pecan Caramel Chip Oatmeal Cookies are made with one of my new favorite baking ingredients, caramel flavored chips.
+Toasted Pecan Caramel Chips Oatmeal Cookies are made with one of my new favorite baking ingredients, see salt and caramel flavored chips.

 There are two different brand that I know of.
-Hershey’s has sea salt caramel flavored chips and Ghirardelli has caramel flavored chips.
-The Hershey’s chips (which I bought at Mariano’s/Kroger) are the same size as their semisweet, while Ghirardelli’s caramel chips (found at Target) are slightly larger.
-The Hershey’s caramel flavored chips have a salty flavor, but Ghirardelli’s taste more like burnt milk and remind me of a Mexican candy called leche quemada.
+Hershey’s has sea salt flavored and Ghirardelli has caramel flavored chips.
+The Hershey’s version (which I bought at Mariano’s/Kroger) are the same size as their semisweet, while Ghirardelli’s (found at Target) are slightly larger.
+The Hershey’s have a salty flavor, but Ghirardelli’s taste more like burnt milk and remind me of a Mexican candy called leche quemada.
 There are tons of ways to use the chips, but so far I’ve only used them in regular chocolate chip cookies and these oatmeal cookies.

 I actually tested a few different oatmeal cookies and decided to go with this one because it’s fairly straightforward and uses butter, which is a flavor that goes well with the caramel.
 The cookies are chewy and about medium thickness.
 Make sure to measure you flour with a light hand or weigh it for best results.

 Update!
 Trader Joe’s is now selling their own brand of caramel flavored baking bits.
 I’m on the fence about them, to be honest.
 They taste kind of like maple chips to me.